-- 1. Borrowing for investment purposes ("Leverage") is prohibited. - 2.
-Reverse Repurchase Agreements, as defined by California Government Code Sections 53601(I) or otherwise are prohibited. - 3.
+- 6. At the time of purchase, all permitted investments shall conform in all respects with this Investment Policy Statement and with California Government Code Sections 53601, 53601.1, 53601.2, 53601.6, 53601.7, 53631.5, and 53635 as such may be amended from time to time.
+If a percentage restriction is adhered to at the time of purchase, a later increase or decrease in percentage resulting from a change in values or assets will not constitute a violation of that restriction.
+Furthermore, if a credit rating standard is adhered to at the time of purchase, a later downgrade in credit rating will not constitute a violation of that standard.
+Securities which are downgraded below the minimum acceptable rating levels must be reviewed for possible sale within a reasonable amount of time. - 7.
+Borrowing for investment purposes ("Leverage") is prohibited. - 8.
+Reverse Repurchase Agreements, as defined by California Government Code Section 53601.7(e)(8) or otherwise are prohibited.
+See IV.7. for money market mutual funds. - 9.
 Instruments known as "Structured Notes" (e.g. inverse floaters, leveraged floaters, structured certificates of deposit, equity-linked securities) and "Derivatives" (e.g. options, futures, swaps, caps, floors, collars) are prohibited.
 For the purpose of identifying ineligible securities, the definition of prohibited "Structured Notes" and "Derivatives" includes all floating-rate, adjustable-rate or variable-rate securities in which a change in interest rates or other variables that can reasonably be foreseen to occur during their term would result in their market value not returning to par at the time of each interest rate adjustment.